nv-gha-runners/docs/docs/apps/copy-pr-bot/index.md

   - nvidia_employee_gh_username_3
   - nvidia_employee_gh_username_4
   - non_nvidia_employee_gh_username_2 # non NVIDIA employees on this list are ignored
+auto_sync_draft: false
+auto_sync_ready: true
 ```

 The values for the `additional_trustees` and `additional_vetters` keys are a list of GitHub usernames for NVIDIA employees.
 Any non-NVIDIA employee usernames from this list are ignored.
 To determine whether a username belongs to an NVIDIA employee, the usernames are compared against the NVIDIA Enterprise Member List (see the [glossary](#glossary) for information about this list).

+The `auto_sync_draft` and `auto_sync_ready` keys control whether or not the bot automaticallly pushes the branch for a PR that is in the draft state or ready for review state, respectively.

 Once the application is configured, you can begin creating workflows using `on: push` events: